theblitzapp/blitz_migration/README.md

   use Ecto.Migration

   def up do
+    #create a table that will be referenced
     create table(:foreign_table) do
       add :field, :string
     end

+    #create the parent table for partitions
     create table("partitions", options: "PARTITION BY LIST (key)") do add :key, :int, primary_key: true
       add :field, :string